External MCP Clients

 - Test with a read-only prompt such as:

-For the safest first test, ask for summaries before asking the client to draft or commit anything.
+For the safest first test, ask for discovery or read-only results before asking the client to run a write, publish, or destructive action.

 Common prompts